Maurice Barrymore

-Herbert Arthur Chamberlayne Blythe (21 September 1849 – 25 March 1905), known professionally by his stage name Maurice Barrymore, was an Indian-born British stage actor.
-He is the patriarch of the Barrymore acting family, father of John, Lionel and Ethel, and great-grandfather of actress Drew.
+Herbert Arthur Chamberlayne Blyth (21 September 1849 – 25 March 1905), known professionally by his stage name Maurice Barrymore, was an Indian-born British stage actor.
+He is the patriarch of the Barrymore acting family, and the father of John, Lionel and Ethel.

 Early life

-Born Herbert Arthur Chamberlayne Blythe in Amritsar, India, he was the son of William Edward Blythe, a surveyor for the British East India Company, and his wife Charlotte Matilda Chamberlayne de Tankerville.
+Born Herbert Arthur Chamberlayne Blyth in Amritsar, India, he was the son of William Edward Blythe, a surveyor for the British East India Company, and his wife Charlotte Matilda Chamberlayne de Tankerville.
 Herbert, the youngest of seven, had an older brother named Will and two sisters named Emily and Evelin.
 Three other siblings had died in infancy.
 Matilda, after a difficult pregnancy, died shortly after giving birth to Herbert on 21 September 1849.
-In his formative years Herbert was raised by his Aunt Amelia Blythe, his mother's sister, and later by other family members.
-Amelia, a Chamberlayne by birth, had married a brother of Herbert's father and was a Blythe by marriage.
+In his formative years Herbert was raised by his Aunt Amelia Blyth, his mother's sister, and later by other family members.
+Amelia, a Chamberlayne by birth, had married a brother of Herbert's father and was a Blyth by marriage.